 In exploited pelagic ecosystems, fisheries that target large piscivorous fishes act as the system's apex predators.
 Over time, fishing can cause the overall size composition of the catch to decrease, and, in general, the TLs of smaller organisms are lower than those of larger organisms.
 The mean TL of the organisms taken by a fishery is a useful metric of ecosystem change and sustainability because it integrates an array of biological information about the components of the system.
 There has been increasing attention to analyzing the mean TL of fisheries catches and discards since a study demonstrated that, according to FAO landings statistics, the mean TL of the fishes and invertebrates landed globally had declined between 1950 and 1994, which was hypothesized by the authors of that study to be detrimental to the ecosystems.
 Some ecosystems, however, have changed in the other direction, from lower to higher TL communities.
-Given the potential utility of this approach, TLs were estimated for a time series of annual catches and discards by species from 1993 to 2008 for three purseseine fishing modes and the pole-and-line fishery in the EPO.
+Given the potential utility of this approach, mean TLs were estimated for a time series of annual catches and discards by species from 1993 to 2010 for three purse-seine fishing modes and the pole-and-line fishery in the EPO.
 The estimates were made by applying the TL values from the EPO ecosystem model (see Section 8), weighted by the catch data by fishery and year for all model groups from the IATTC tuna, bycatch, and discard data bases.
 The TLs from the ecosystem model were determined by average diet estimates for all species groups.
-The TLs of the summed catches of all purse-seine and pole-and-line fisheries were fairly constant from year to year, varying by less than 0.1 TL (Figure J-2: Average PS+LP).
-A slight declining trend for the unassociated sets, amounting to 0.4 TL over the 16-year period, was statistically significant (p < 0.001).
-It is not, however, considered an ecologically-detrimental trend because it was caused by increasing proportions of skipjack in the catch over time.
-The catches of large yellowfin (≥90 cm, TL 4.66), skipjack (TL 4.57), small yellowfin (<90 cm, TL 4.57), and large bigeye (≥80 cm, TL 5.17) contributed 36, 34, 19, and 6 percent, respectively, to the overall TL (4.63) during 1993-2008.
-The retained and discarded catches of all other species and groups contributed less than 5 percent of the overall TL of the catches, including small bigeye (4.7%, TL 4.53) and all the bycatch species.
+The mean TLs of the summed catches of all purse-seine and pole-and-line fisheries were fairly constant from year to year, varying by less than 0.1 TL (Figure J-2: Average PS+LP).
+A slight downward trend for the unassociated sets, amounting to 0.4 TL over the 18-year period, resulted from increasing proportions of skipjack and decreasing proportions of yellowfin or bigeye tunas in the catch, not from increasing catches of low trophic-level species.
+It is not, therefore, considered an ecologically-detrimental decline.
 In general, the TLs of the unassociated sets and the pole-and-line fishery were below average and those of the dolphin sets were above average for most years (Figure J-2).
 The TLs of the floating-object sets varied more than those of the other set types and fisheries, primarily due to the inter-annual variability in the amounts of bigeye and skipjack caught in those sets.
-The TLs of floating-object sets were positively related to the percentage of the total catch comprised of large bigeye (p<0.001) and negatively related to the percentage of the catch comprised of skipjack (p<0.001) (Figure J-3).
+The TLs of floating-object sets were positively related to the percentage of the total catch comprised of large bigeye and negatively related to the percentage of the catch comprised of skipjack.